Block Theory - SignallingWA

 History and Theory

+The intention of Absolute Block Working on railways came about following a number of tragic railway crashes in England and other countries during the early days of railways.
+In these early days, trains were dispatched from a station according to a published time table with no means of checking whether they had arrived at the destination.
 This system was called the Time Interval system.
-Whilst trains were few and distances were short, this could work, but it did not take into account the very real possiblity of train failures (breakdowns) or other accidents.
+Whilst trains were few and distances were short, this could work, but it did not take into account the very real possibility of train failures (breakdowns) or other accidents.
 A better form of working was desperately needed if the safety and confidence of the travelling public and workers alike was to be guaranteed.

 Alongside Telegraphy, Telephony also became available, and soon it too became inextricably linked to other railway systems to provide reliable, safe communication.

-Sadly however, even with these advances, mistakes still occured and tragic accidents again resulted.
+Sadly however, even with these advances, mistakes still occurred and tragic accidents again resulted.
 After each of these disasters, the authorities investigated the cause of each as rigorously as possibly for the era, and new railway operating rules were instituted, and where possible, combined with advancements in the emerging technology of the time to provide a safer system.

 Early systems of railway telegraphic equipment used in this state required the operator to 'spell out' their requirements using the handle of an instrument at one station which operated the position of a needle on a dial on the other instrument at the far station.
 Although the operators became proficient at using these systems, they soon became cumbersome and out-dated as new developments became available.
 New manufacturers made similar systems, based on the original concept, and the Western Australian Government Railways (W. A. G. R.) made use of several of these manufacturer's products over the history of railways in this state.